-- If applicable, bring either a photocopy of your current, signed Amateur Radio license or a reference copy printed out from the FCC website, the license information printed from ARRL website or QRZ website, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
+- If applicable, bring either a photocopy of your current, signed Amateur Radio license or an official copy printed out from the FCC website, the license information printed from ARRL website or QRZ website, or the original(s) and photocopy(s) of any Certificates of Successful Completion of Examination (CSCE) you may hold from previous exam sessions.
 If your license has already been issued by FCC, the CSCE showing license credit is not needed.
 We will not make copies of your license at the exam site.
 The photocopy(s) will not be returned.
 Instructions on how to obtain an official FCC license copy are found at http://www.arrl.org/obtain-license-copy.

 - At least two number two pencils with erasers and a pen.

 - A calculator with the memory erased and formulas cleared is allowed.
 You may not bring any written notes or calculations into the exam session.
 Slide rules and logarithmic tables are acceptable, as long as they’re free of notes and formulas.
 Cell phones must be silenced or turned off during the exam session and smartwatches must be removed.
-In addition, iPhones, iPads, Androids, smartphones, smartwatches, Blackberry devices and all similar electronic devices with a calculator capability, may NOT be used.
+In addition, iPhones, iPads, Androids, smartphones, smartwatches and all similar electronic devices with a calculator capability, may NOT be used.